Working with MCP Tools in EvoAgentX¶

 3.1 Getting Available Tools¶

-The get_tools()
+The get_toolkits()

-method returns a list of all available tools from all connected MCP servers:
+method returns a list of Toolkit

 # Initialize the MCP toolkit